0 of 32 Questions completed

 A 66-year-old man with a 50-pack-year smoking history presents for assessment of disabling dyspnoea and reduced exercise tolerance.
 Physical examination reveals poor chest expansion with increased percussion note and vesicular but globally reduced breath sounds.
 There is no evidence of cardiac failure.

 His pulmonary function tests show a forced expiratory volume in 1 second (FEV1) of 0.89 L (predicted 2.95 L) and a forced vital capacity (FVC) of 2.10 L (predicted 3.65 L).
 After bronchodilator, FEV1 increased to 1.1 L and FVC to 3.0 L. Residual volume was 185% predicted, carbon monoxide diffusing capacity was 50% predicted and his resting SaO2 was 95% on room air.
-You decide to refer him to the pulmonary rehabilitation programme.

 Which one of the following is least likely to improve after completion of a pulmonary rehabilitation program?